 - Formally disclosing a charge of a violation will initiate disciplinary proceedings, which may result in an Informal Resolution with a professor or a Formal Resolution that includes a hearing conducted by the Standing Committees on Discipline.

-- Hearing panels are populated by members from two committees: Faculty Standing Committee for Discipline and the Student Standing Committee for Discipline (comprised of Honor Board Members).
-The process is administered by the Assistant Dean & Dean of Students.
+- Hearing panels are populated by members from two committees: Faculty Standing Committee for Discipline and the Student Standing Committee for Discipline (comprised of VPs of Citizenship).
+The process is administered by the Assistant Dean & Dean of Students (MBA or EMBA).

 What do I do if I have been charged with an infraction?

-- A student accused of academic dishonesty or misconduct will receive written notice of the complaint at least two weeks before he or she is required to appear before the Disciplinary Committee.
-The student will meet with the Assistant Dean & Dean of Students for the MBA or EMBA program, depending on which program the student is enrolled.
-The Assistant Dean & Dean of Students will advise the student alleged to have committed academic dishonesty or misconduct of his or her rights, the requirements of confidentiality, and the procedures for the disciplinary proceedings.
+- A student accused of academic dishonesty or misconduct will receive written notice of the complaint and will be asked to meet with the Director of Academics (MBA) or the Assistant Dean & Dean of Students (EMBA), depending on which program the student is enrolled.
+The Director/Assistant Dean & Dean of Students will advise the student alleged to have committed academic dishonesty or misconduct of his or her rights, the requirements of confidentiality, and the procedures for the disciplinary proceedings, if necessary, which will take place no sooner than two weeks after the initial meeting.

 - Confidentiality is of utmost importance in the disciplinary process, and the University strives to maintain absolute discretion in any proceedings related to the Honor Code and integrity.